DragonflyRobotics/DeepShift-Project-Documentation-Fork/docs/README.md

 ***

 # Disclaimer
 Artificial Intelligence is a powerful field **meant only for research and study**, and it should be kept that way.
-The unethical use of MAGIST can have severe repercussions for society and the perpetrator.
+The unethical use of AI can have severe repercussions for society and the perpetrator.
 DeepShift Labs and any programs it develops are strictly for research purposes.
 Hence, all of our products, MAGIST included, are to be used **strictly** for research purposes.
-Misuse of this program can lead to heavy fines and prosecution.

 Furthermore, to retitle, rebrand, or redistribute without **explicitly** crediting DeepShift Labs is illegal.